Donor Retention Strategies: Six Tips to Encourage Recurring Giving

 4. Use social media to remind donors of your fundraiser

-The average person spends about 24 hours on the internet every week, so it’s smart to take advantage of social media platforms to ignite people to action.
-Here are a few of the most popular social media channels you can use to remind existing donors that you’re still fundraising:
+The average person spends about 24 hours on the internet every week, so it’s smart to take advantage of SM platforms to ignite people to action.
+Here are a few of the most popular SM channels you can use to increase retention rate and remind existing donors that you’re still fundraising: